 Attorney Omid Nosrati is an experienced advocate with a lengthy track record.
 He cares about the outcome of his clients’ cases and is committed to providing personalized legal representation throughout the process.

-If you believe that you have been wrongfully terminated due to filing a workers’ compensation case, it is recommended that you speak with one of our attorneys as soon as possible.
+If you believe that you have been wrongfully terminated due to filing a workers’ compensation case, it is recommended that you speak with one of our Los Angeles workers compensation attorneys as soon as possible.
 Omid Nosrati and his team have significant experience in this area of law and can help you choose the legal remedy that is right for your situation.

 Workers’ compensation laws carefully define who may receive workers’ compensation benefits and the conditions under which they may receive those benefits and for how long.
 Every state has unique workers’ compensation laws, so it’s vital to understand your rights and protections as an employee in your state.
 One common gray area for the modern workforce is the eligibility of employees who work from home to receive workers’ compensation benefits for injuries sustained in the home.

 Many modern professionals telecommute for work or travel for work and only rarely set foot in an office.
 Depending on the type of employment arrangement an injured employee has, he or she may be able to receive workers’ compensation benefits for an injury suffered in the home.

 Generally, California independent contractors are ineligible for workers’ compensation benefits, but it’s crucial for an injured employee to know whether he or she qualifies as an independent contractor.
 Unfortunately, some employers list employees as independent contractors to avoid paying workers’ compensation or other benefits required for employees.
 A few indications that an individual is an employee rather than an independent contractor include: